DreadedKane/The-Long-Winter/docs/chapter-1-tdd.md

 ## 9. Photogrammetry Technical Pipeline

-1. **Capture:** turntable rig, fixed lighting (polarized to reduce specular highlights on painted miniature varnish), ~150–200 photos per model at 28mm scale.
+1. **Capture:** turntable rig, fixed lighting (polarised to reduce specular highlights on painted miniature varnish), ~150–200 photos per model at 28mm scale.
 2. **Reconstruction:** RealityCapture, exported as high-poly mesh + 4K–8K texture bake.
 3. **Retopology:** manual/ZRemesher pass to a game-ready poly count with clean UVs — the scanned high-poly is retained only as a **bake source** for normal/albedo/roughness maps, never shipped as the render mesh directly, per the reproportioning note from the earlier discussion (miniature sculpting conventions read as "toy" at 1:1 in dynamic lighting).
-4. **Reproportion pass:** the retopologized mesh is conformed to a standardized humanoid proportion template before texture bake, correcting the chunky-weapon/exaggerated-detail issue.
+4. **Reproportion pass:** the retopologized mesh is conformed to a standardised humanoid proportion template before texture bake, correcting the chunky-weapon/exaggerated-detail issue.
 5. **Rigging:** conformed to the project's shared humanoid skeleton (one for player-scale humans, no separate rig per raider) so animations and the combat system's hitbox authoring (Section 6) work identically across every reskinned enemy.
-6. **Material library:** each painted scheme becomes a reusable material instance, letting a single Dunlending Warrior sculpt supply several visually distinct raiders in the Section 7 band at zero additional modeling cost.
+6. **Material library:** each painted scheme becomes a reusable material instance, letting a single Dunlending Warrior sculpt supply several visually distinct raiders in the Section 7 band at zero additional modelling cost.

 **Chapter I specific asset list** (from the GDD, restated here as production tickets):
 - Dunlending Warrior — 2 paint variants minimum (dooryard scouts, Section 5)